tomchadwin/tom.chadw.in/_posts/2018-07-06-OnceInAGeneration.md

 It’s all down to population and votes.
 More people live in the Hexham partnership catchment, so the Council cannot risk losing their votes.
-The Council even gave this as their reason for opposing two-tier in Hexham:
+The Council even gave this as their reason for <em>opposing</em> two-tier in
+Hexham:

 > Cabinet could not support the proposal to close Hexham Middle School and extend the age range of Queen Elizabeth High School due to the impact this